Bullion

 Bullion is non-ferrous metal that has been refined to a high standard of elemental purity.
 The term is ordinarily applied to bulk metal used in the production of coins and especially to precious metals such as gold and silver.
 It comes from the Anglo-Norman term for a melting-house where metal was refined, and earlier from French bouillon, "boiling".
 Although precious metal bullion is no longer used to make coins for general circulation, it continues to be held as an investment with a reputation for stability in periods of economic uncertainty.
 To assess the purity of gold bullion, the centuries-old technique of fire assay is still employed, together with modern spectroscopic instrumentation, to accurately determine its quality.

+Bullion is sometimes contrasted with specie, the latter being coin made of bullion (or synonymously, bullion coin).
+Thus understood, bullion refers to precious metal kept in forms other than coin, namely bars, ingots, or plates, including regional and historical variants such as grivnas in Eastern Europe or sycees in China.

 As investment

 The specifications of bullion are often regulated by market bodies or legislation.
 In the European Union, the minimum purity for gold to be referred to as "bullion", which is treated as investment gold with regard to taxation, is 99.5% for gold bullion bars and 90% for bullion coins.

-Investors may choose to purchase physical gold bullion for several reasons –to attempt to hedge against currency risks, inflation risks, geopolitical risks, or to add diversification to an investment portfolio.
+Investors may choose to purchase physical bullion for several reasons –to attempt to hedge against currency risks, inflation risks, or geopolitical risks, or even just to add diversification to an investment portfolio.